texas-egads/EGaDS-OpenGL-StarterKit/README.md

 gladLoadGL();
 glViewport(0, 0, 800, 800);
 ```
-Then We can define the **OpenGL** clear color.
-This is the color uses to clear the screen when we clear the buffer bit.
+Then we can define the **OpenGL** clear color.
+This is the color used to clear the screen when we clear the buffer bit.
 I'm going to choose some random rgb values, but feel free to pick whatever color you enjoy!
 ```cpp
 glClearColor(0.07f, 0.28f, 0.55f, 1.0f);
 ```